- Personal Counseling

 A Note About Confidentiality and the Family Educational Rights and Privacy Act (FERPA)

 If you are concerned about the welfare or safety of a student, you may share student information with college administrators, campus police, or health services; this is not a violation of student privacy.
 Please remember NOT to send identifying student information via email.

-Safety concerns warranting disclosure could include a student’s suicidal statements or ideations, unusually erratic or angry behaviors, or conduct that others would reasonably see as posing a risk of serious harm.
+Safety concerns warranting disclosure could include a student’s suicidal statements or ideations, unusual, erratic, or angry behaviors, or conduct that may pose a risk of serious harm.

 To learn more about FERPA and confidentiality, please visit the district policies page: Family Educational Rights and Privacy Act